 Wisconsin Economic Development Corporation Scandal

-One of the first changes Walker made after taking office was replacing the Wisconsin Department of Commercewith the privatized Wisconsin Economic Development Corporation in 2011 Wisconsin Economic Development Corporation (WEDC), which lost rack of over $12 million in economic development loans in 2012.
+One of the first changes Walker made after taking office was replacing the Wisconsin Department of Commercewith the privatized Wisconsin Economic Development Corporation in 2011 Wisconsin Economic Development Corporation (WEDC), which lost track of over $12 million in economic development loans in 2012.
 It is worth noting that Walker pledged to create 250,000 jobs during the campaign, but by 2012 Wisconsin ranked 42nd in the nation in terms of jobs creation.
 (FN) This privatization was criticized from the very beginning citing concerns over public accountability, open government, and lack of public input about how the money will be used.
 There were also concerns because a similar plan was implemented in Indiana which was experiencing numerous problems.

 Legislative Audit Bureau Report, May 2013